seanmerron/Retirement-Roadmap/README.md

 **Early Retirement**

 This may sound crazy but saving at least 50% of your monthly income is an important step towards retiring early and not impossible.
 Keep at it and you'll get there while increasing income and decreasing expenses.
 If you've been in the same job for a while, consider looking for new opportunities while you have a job.
 Yearly raises in your current job are usually very small and may require you to change companies for the large increase you desire.
+I don’t use savings accounts, they are pretty useless for investments and prefer rather to keep money in the checking account and move savings to investments.
+Your savings rate can be calculated from money you put away for retirement, college, investments, etc..

 Since I invest in all Vanguard funds, I recommend opening your (early retirement) brokerage account with Vanguard and you'll avoid transaction fees for buying and selling their funds.
 It's easy to setup money transfers from your checking account and see your asset allocation % to rebalance as needed.